 Make the cart icon visible on every page

-Another important UX factor to consider when you want to improve your add to cart rate is making sure the cart icon remains visible on every single page.
+Another important UX factor to consider when you want to improve your add-to-cart rate is making sure the cart icon remains visible on every single page.

 Similarly, if someone adds a product to the cart, make sure the cart icon is updated with the number of added items.